windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/mvc/use-controller.md

 # Controller Overview

 Windwalker Controller is a main entry of a page, after routing, the request input and IoC container will be injected into controller and execute it.
-Every our code of this page will start at `doExecute()`.
+Any code mentioned in this section will be executed in `doExecute()`, the entrance of controller.

 Simple usage of controller: